<?xml

 <item xml:lang="en">

-<guid isPermaLink="true">https://imirasire.com/?president-kagame-is-the-chancellor-of-rwanda-s-military-university-as-nation</guid>
+<guid isPermaLink="true">https://imirasire.com/?utb-students-urged-to-stand-against-anyone-with-genocide-ideology</guid>

 <dc:format>text/html</dc:format>